CGNS/cgns.github.io/CGNS-ReST-site/source/general/overview.rst

 will make use of only a small subset of this data.
 Further, inasmuch as applications are viewed as editors that are in the process of building the database, most of them are intended for use on incomplete data sets.
-Therefore, it is not required that all the data elements specified by the CGNS conventions be complete in order for a database to be CGNS compliant.
+Therefore, it is optional that all the data elements specified by the CGNS conventions be complete in order for a database to be CGNS compliant.
 The user must ensure that the current state of the database will support whatever application he may launch.
 Of